prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/CPP Quick Start.md

 After authenticating, the user can now use other GameSparks requests and messages.

-## Using Log Events and Cloud code
+## Using Log Events and Cloud Code

-Log Events allow you to run custom logic coded in Cloud code.
-Cloud code is powerful, harnessing the power of JavaScript and the convenience of GameSparks API.
+Log Events allow you to run custom logic coded in Cloud Code.
+Cloud Code is powerful, harnessing the power of JavaScript and the convenience of GameSparks API.

 Here's an example of calling an event from C++ and passing in attribute values: